liuyehcf/BlogSource/_posts/Cpp-Tools-CMake.md

 ### 6.6.1 How to make custom command as part of build?

+**Key Observations:**

+* If a `custom_command` or `custom_target` generates files that are later used as source files in targets like `add_executable` or `add_library`, it's necessary to specify these files using the `OUTPUT` keyword.
+Otherwise, CMake will report that it cannot find the source files, because at the configuration stage, these custom commands have not yet been executed.
+This is due to the separation between the configuration and build phases in CMake.

 There are three ways:

 * Use `add_custom_target` with auto build (The keyword `ALL`):